21 October 2016

 Breaches of the new RTA regulations will be subject to compliance action and may incur exemplary damages of up to $4,000 per breach.

 The Statement of Insulation that is required needs to include the location, type and condition of the insulation.
-Smart Energy Solutions can assist by providing Statements of Insulation for rental properties for just $49 - and that charge is refundable if you purchase insulation from us.
+Smart Energy Solutions can assist by providing Statements of Insulation for rental properties for just $149 - and that charge is refundable if you purchase insulation from us in the coming period.
 We can also provide quotes for insulation and we have insulation subsidies available for eligible properties.